amaraamaebi/zero_day/README.md

-Vagrant - or - how to code in your local computer
+Initializing Vagrant on Linux - or - how to code in your local computer